AlvaroCalo/hotel/README.md

         * First row, one columns
             * A picture in the left side and online reservation in the right side
         * Second row: a picture gallery preview with click to bigger pictures

+* Make a reservation
+    * The navbar and footer
+    * A central box: Sign up, Log-in

 ### Back-End